Glossary

 Envos

 Company founded in 198x to take on the Lisp business from Xerox.
-Closed within 10 months and folded back to Xerox.
+Closed within 10 months and folded back into Xerox.

 Venue